Now Available : “Images of America: Painesville”

 I will also be signing and selling books at the following summer markets…

-Madison Village Market — Thursdays from 5pm to 8pm (June 12 through Aug 28)
+Madison Village Market — Thursdays from 5pm to 8pm (mid-June through the end of August)

-Geneva Farmers Market — 9am to noon.
-Most Saturdays from June 14 through Aug 16
+Jefferson Farmers Market — 9am to noon.
+Most Saturdays from mid-June through mid-August

 Painesville Market — Thursdays from 11am to 3pm